ARPBlueSteel/hastune-mikeru/初音ミクル 1.0/readme.txt

 We(Haj-P and some_what_random) hold no responsibility to any incidents, damage, or loss by the user from downloading or using the voicebank or character.
 We hold no responsibility to any incidents, damage, or loss that occurs to any third party as a result of usage of the voicebank or character.

-If you have any questions, please contact the voicebank author: leonidas98735698@gmail.com or michael20060406@gmail.com
+If you have any questions, please contact the voicebank author: leonidas98735698@gmail.com

-Copyright Hatsune Mikeru 2023
+Copyright Haj-P 2024